 He joined George Sandosham & Co. in 1982 and was made a partner upon being called to the Bar.
 In 1997, he took over the practice of Messer George Sandosham, Gurdip and Partners.
 In 2003, Ms George Sandosham & Partners was dissolved, and the partnership of Ms Gurdip & Gill was established.

-Gurdip specialize in mainly Criminal Litigation in the State Courts as well as in Appeals in the High Court and Court of Appeal .
-He has handled perhaps thousands of criminal cases in varying degrees of gravity and seriousness .
-He has conducted hundreds of trials as well as appeals in his 33 year carrier as a criminal lawyer.
-He appeared in the Military Court Martial Tribunals on several occasions in the defence of the hapless military officers and soldiers.
-He has successfully defended many persons at trials in the Subordinate Courts ( now called State Courts) on appeals in the Supreme Court etc. He has also conducted some civil litigation matters and divorce cases in the High Court but has chosen to specialize in the criminal law which was his forte .
+Mr Singh specialises mainly in Criminal Litigation.
+He has been involved in thousands of criminal cases of varying gravities and has successfully defended many persons at trial.
+He has conducted hundreds of trials and appeals in his 33-year practice as a criminal lawyer and has also appeared in the Military Court Martial Tribunals on several occasions in the defence of the hapless military officers and soldiers.
+He had also conducted some civil litigation matters and divorce cases in the High Court but has chosen to specialize in the criminal law.

 Mr Singh acted for the Chief Engineer Evans in connection with the cable car tragedy at Sentosa Island in the eighties involving the vessel the “Eniwetok” which attracted a great deal of interest and publicity locally and internationally.
 Evans was eventually convicted of mere forgery and got off with a fine.